troglobit/inadyn/README.md

 the `ca-certificates` package on your system, otherwise Inadyn will not be able to validate the DDNS provider's HTTPS certificates.

+### Configure & Build

+The GNU Configure & Build system use `/usr/local` as the default install prefix.
+In many cases this is useful, but this means the configuration files and cache files will also use that same prefix.
+Most users have come to expect those files in `/etc/` and `/var/run/` and configure has a few useful options that are recommended to use:

+    $ ./configure --prefix=/usr --sysconfdir=/etc --localstatedir=/var
+    $ make -j5
+    $ sudo make install-strip

+You may want to remove the `--prefix=/usr` option.

+### SSL/TLS Support

 By default inadyn tries to build with GnuTLS for HTTPS support.
 GnuTLS is the recommended SSL library to use on UNIX distributions which do not provide OpenSSL as a system library.
 However, when OpenSSL is available